ehmicky/keep-func-props/README.md

 # See also

 - [`mimic-fn`](https://github.com/sindresorhus/mimic-fn): same but for
-  functions that are not a function wrappers.
+  functions that do not wrap other functions.

 # Contributors